nshea3/awesome-data-quality/README.md

 # awesome-data-quality
-Awesome data quality tools and resources 😎
+Awesome tools and resources for dealing with rogue data 😎

 ## Readings and Resources: